ivank/potygen/packages/potygen/README.md

 main();
 ```

-The `loadedQueryInterface` will hold only statically defined type, that can be then used for various typescript generation purposes, or anything else.
+The `loadedQueryInterface` will now have all the data needed for various typescript generation purposes or similar.

-Since the type data required for most database is not that big, we can actually load all of it once, and then be able to resolve the types of any query, as long as the tables / other resources of that table have not been altered.
+Since the type data required for most databases is not that big, we can actually load all of it once, and then be able to resolve the types of any query, as long as the tables / views / enums / functions of that database have not been altered.

 > [examples/load-all.ts](https://github.com/ivank/potygen/tree/main/packages/potygen/examples/load-all.ts)